kianerfaan/TLK-2025/README.md

 ## Domain Status

-The domain TWEETLIKEKANYE.COM WAS SOLD TO Namecheap user rouleau0x on March 25, 2025.
+**TWEETLIKEKANYE.COM WAS SOLD TO Namecheap user rouleau0x on March 25, 2025.**

+This project was previously available at tweetlikekanye.com, but as noted above, the domain has been sold and is no longer under our control.
+Any website currently operating at this domain is not affiliated with the original developers of this project.

 ## Disclaimer